Vision Therapy for Kids with ADD or ADHD

 Moreover, if your child has been misdiagnosed with ADD or ADHD, they can be subject to stigmas and negative behaviors from their peers, which can harm their self-esteem and confidence levels well into their adult years.

 Give your child the tools they need to succeed in school and in life and schedule an appointment with Dr. Nisha Chaudhari at West Orange Family Eyecare and Old Bridge Eyecare.

 How Quickly Will We Notice Results?

 Often there are gains seen within days or weeks.
 However, It can take up to 6 months to see the full results, although this may depend on each patient and their specific therapy regimen.
 In addition to the exercises, visual aids, or eyeglasses, the vision therapy plan includes close monitoring and follow-up appointments.
 Over the course of the program, the doctor will determine how many visits are needed in order to achieve the best results.

 How We Can Help

 Understanding the difference between actual attention disorders and similar behaviors caused by vision problems is of utmost importance, and can save you and your child the frustration of being placed in the wrong camp and treating the wrong problem.
 Thanks to the breadth of knowledge and years of experience, Dr. Nisha Chaudhari will be able to determine if any underlying functional vision problems are impacting your child.

 Even if you’ve tried medications, alternative therapies, or feel as if you’ve exhausted every avenue to help your child, talk to us.
-West Orange Family Eyecare provides customized vision therapy for our young patients in Montclair, Livingston, Newark and Bloomfield, in New Jersey.
+West Orange Family Eyecare and Old Bridge Eyecare provides customized vision therapy for our young patients in Montclair, Livingston, Newark and Bloomfield, in New Jersey.
 Let us help your child maximize their visual skills and reach their full potential.